essif-lab/framework/docs/terms/transaction-data-discloser.md

 typeid: transaction-data-discloser
 stage: draft
 hoverText: "Transaction Data Discloser: a functional component that is capable of disclosing data."
+glossaryText: "a functional component that is capable of disclosing data."
 ---

 ### Short Description